Red (band): Until We Have Faces (2010–2012)

 Until We Have Faces was released on February 1, 2011.
 The band released a teaser video online, featuring the band's name on a sheet of parchment which burns away and revealing the album's title.
 A picture was posted on Graves's Twitter account showing three guitars with tape on them showing tunings of A#, A, and G#, which hinted that this record may be heavier than the previous two.
 As part of the preliminary hype for the album, Red asked fans to send photos of their faces to the band.
 On December 9, codes were given to all fans that sent in pictures of their faces to download an MP3 for the song "Feed the Machine".

 The fan photos were used to create a mosaic poster.
 Red promoted the album's release with performances on the network television shows Late Night with Conan O'Brien and The Tonight Show with Jay Leno, their first television appearances.
 The album also debuted at No. 2 on the Billboard 200.
 "Feed the Machine" started to be added to Active Rock Radio stations in mid-February.
 Until We Have Faces has sold approximately 100,000 copies in the US.
 "Start Again" won Best Rock Recorded Song of the Year at the 2011 GMA Dove Awards.

 Red was a part of the 2011 WinterJam lineup which started up in January.
 They joined Union Entertainment label-mates Hinder on their All American Nightmare Tour which kicked off on May 10, 2011.
 On June 5, 2011, they started their Kill Th3 Machin3 Tour with Oh No Fiasco, Taddy Porter, Red Jumpsuit Apparatus and Evans Blue.
 In September 2011 they went on the "Rock Allegiance Tour" with Buckcherry, Papa Roach, Puddle of Mudd, P.O.D., Crossfade and Drive A. They hit the road immediately after this to start their second leg of the Kill Th3 Machin3 Tour, with Brian "Head" Welch, Echoes the Fall and Icon for Hire.
-The tour ended in Atlanta, Georgia on October 26.
-RED completed the WinterJam 2011 WEST COAST in November and participated in Christmas Rock Night during the holiday season.
+The tour ended in Atlanta, Georgia, on October 26.
+Red completed the WinterJam 2011 WEST COAST in November and participated in Christmas Rock Night during the holiday season.
 Red was also the first band to ever enter Loudwire's Cage Match Hall of Fame, beating bands like Skillet, Seether, and Nickelback.
-In 2011, Red were made Grand Marshalls of a parade in Linesville, Pennsylvania, the town where the Armstrongs and Barnes grew up.
+In 2011, the band members were made Grand Marshalls of a parade in Linesville, Pennsylvania, where the Armstrong and Barnes grew up.

 In February and March 2012 they were on the Redvolution Tour with Thousand Foot Krutch, Manafest, Nine Lashes, and Kiros.
 Red announced a European tour in April 2012.